ezzing/3DLayout-documentation/4-Customization.md

 # Alert widgets

-It's important to notify user when a change is going to be made or an error has appeared.
+It is important to notify the user when a change is going to be made or an error has appeared.
 You can create new customizable widgets on any panel element when its value is going to be changed.

 To create a widget, you have to add two json properties on the json of the element whose value is being modified: 'confirmation' and 'confirmationWidget'.